farolfo/ethereum-canvas/README.md

 ### Smart Contract API

 * `checkPixel(uint x, uint y) returns (address owner, uint price, string color)` Retruns the actual state of the pixel at the (x,y) coordinates.
-These goes from 0 to 999 each, showing a 1000*1000 pixeles window.
+These go from 0 to 999 each, showing a 1000*1000 pixeles window.

 * `buyPixel(uint x, uint y, uint price, string color) returns (bool)` Performs the buying of the pixel if the price is greater than the currently paied.
 Returns true if the operation had success, false if not.